Ticketfly-UI/ticketfly-css/README.md

 ## Developing

+In addition to providing functionality as both an Ember addon and a standard Node package consumable through package managers such as NPM or Yarn, this project contains a `modules` directory consisting of the [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) that comprise Ticketfly CSS.

-If only want visibility on the top-level repo, simply clone it as-is:
+If you only want visibility on the top-level repo, simply clone it as-is:

 ```bash
 git clone git@github.com:Ticketfly-UI/ticketfly-css.git